rsonger/software-engineering-lab/_posts/2024-05-15-geometric_transformations.md

 # Local Transformations

-One important note about all the transformations so far is that they operate on vectors based at the origin.
+One important note about all these transformations so far is that they operate on vectors based at the origin.
 For example, if we have a rotation transformation $R$ of $45^{\circ}$ for an object with a set of points $P$ centered at $(0,0)$, then the transformation $R \cdot P$ rotates the object around its own center.
 However, if $P$ is centered on $(1,0)$ in the world space, then $R \cdot P$ effectively rotates the object around the world origin.

 ![Rotating an object at its local origin is not always the same as rotating it at the world origin.](https://robsonger.dev/software-engineering-lab/assets/images/local_v_world_rotation.png)

 The picture on the left shows a rotation of *object coordinates* or *local coordinates*.
 Here, the rotation effectively transforms the object's coordinate axes, which are shown as $x_l$ and $y_l$.
 The picture on the right shows the rotation on an object with its center at $(1,0)$ in the *world coordinates* or *global coordinates* defined by the $x_g$-axis and $y_g$-axis.
 Then, a *local transformation* is any transformation that applies relative to the local coordinates of an object.
-When the an object's local coordinates are the same as the world coordinates, any global transformation is also a local transformation, as shown in the first image.
+When an object's local coordinates are the same as the world coordinates, any global transformation is also a local transformation on that object, as shown in the first image.

 So how can we use our matrix multiplication method to perform a local transformation when the object is not at the global origin?